 Outdoor lovers will definitely want to try to make it to Iceland in July.
 Warm weather and long days means ideal conditions for camping and hiking, all over the island.
 You may want to try to make the Golden Circle along the southern half of the island, including a good explore of Þingvellir National Park.
 Experienced drysuit divers may want to check Silfra off their bucket list.
 Or head out northwest to the Westfjords and Hornstrandir to check out the 100-meter Dynjandi waterfalls.
 If you want to mix culture and the beautiful weather, join us for a walk to enjoy the many outdoor art installations in Reykjavik.

 A great tip for those who are travelling outside Reykjavik in July, and especially in a camper van: You can skip all crowds by sightseeing in the late evening and through the night.
 The atmosphere changes during the night, it is still bright, but it is much quieter.
 We highly recommend trying this at least once.

 July festivals are all over Iceland

-Movie lovers may recognize Sigufjörður in northern Iceland from movies like Walter Mitty, but at the beginning of July, folk music lovers congregate at the century-old Siglufjörður Folk Music Centre for a celebration of folk music from local and international artisans.
-For less traditional artists, back in Reykjavik, we host the Fringe Festival around the same time as well.
+Movie lovers may recognize Siglufjörður in Northern Iceland from movies like Walter Mitty, but at the beginning of July, folk music lovers congregate at the century-old Siglufjörður Folk Music Centre for a celebration of folk music from local and international artisans.
+For less traditional artists, back in Reykjavik, the Fringe Festival is held around the same time as well.
 Their website says it best: “Our artists are a mix of local and international performers, speaking, singing and screaming in a variety of languages – or none at all.”
 Then in mid-July, there is the Landsmot, the National Icelandic Horse Competition.
 It takes place in a different part of the country every year and shows off the singular skills of our equestrians and our very unique Icelandic horses.

 Summertime treats to try on your July visit to Reykjavik